elopio/docs/source/includes/_simplifiedAPI.md

 #### **Returns:**

-* Array of Market addresses in the specified category, as hexadecimal strings.
-(Array.&lt;string>)
+* (Array.&lt;string>) Array of Market addresses in the specified category, as hexadecimal strings.

 <!-- TODO: Add link to augur.trading.getOrders -->
 ### augur.markets.getMarketsInfo(p, callback)

 Returns information about [Markets](#markets) that are stored on-contract.
 The returned result includes basic information about the Markets as well as information about each Market [Outcome](#outcome).
 It does not include Order Book information; however the function `augur.trading.getOrders` can be used to get information about [Orders](#order) for the specified Market.

-Note: This function requires an [Augur Node connection](#augur-node).
+This function will fail if:

+* A connection to an [Augur Node](#augur-node) cannot be established.

 #### **Parameters:**